 Fastems helps its customers develop their manufacturing to combine increased productivity with a positive impact on the environment.
 The concept of carbon handprint is used to discuss and measure how this comes about.
 By definition, carbon handprint means the reduction in emissions by a product or a service.
-So how can one calculate it for Fastems?
+So how can one calculate it for Fastems’ automation?

 As automation multiplies the utilization rate of machine tools, it enables manufacturers to reduce the CO2 emissions related to their production development investments.
 This happens by reducing the amount of machine tools necessary to reach a certain production capacity.
 With a typical flexible manufacturing system (FMS) with two integrated machine tools running on utilization rates of 60 % each, the system can replace six stand-alone machine tools that can’t yield more than about 20 % of utilization.

-Let’s get technical.
+Carbon footprint means the (CO2 equivalent) amount of emissions that are associated with Fastems’ own operations.
 For our direct emissions and emissions from purchased energy (GHG Protocol Scopes 1-2), the biggest share comes from electricity and heat consumption.
 They make up for nearly two-thirds of our carbon footprint.